-PΑ RT I 4 MΑ NAGEMENT COMPANY 4 1.
+PΑ RT I .
+4 MΑ NAGEMENT COMPANY .
+4 1.
 Raiffeisen Kapitalanlage-Gesellschaft m.b.H., Vienna 4 2.
-Investment funds managed by the company 4 3.
-Management 4 Supervisory board Other main positions of the members of management and the supervisory board 6.
-Share capital 4 Remuneration policy 8.
-The management company has transferred the following activities to third parties 5 RT II ESTMENT FUND Name of the investment fund Date of establishment and duration, where limited Office where the fund regulations and the periodic reports may be obtained Distribution restriction ."FATCA" status Brief details of tax regulations applicable for the investment fund which are of significance for unitholders.
-Notice withholding-tax liability for income and capital gains earned by unitholders from the investment fund 7 Cut-off date for accounting and frequency and form of distribution Name of the auditor Type and main characteristics of the units 8.
-Conditions under which the winding up of the investment fund may be resolved, and details of its winding particularly in relation to the unitholders' rights Stock exchanges or markets on which the units are listed or traded Methods and terms of issue and/or sale of units 11.
-Methods and terms for the redemption and payment of units and circumstances under which these may be suspend 12.
-Calculation of the units' sale, issue, payment and redemption prices 13.
-Rules for valuation of assets .16 14.
-Rules for the determination and appropriation of income .17 15.
-Description of the investment fund's investment objectives, including its financial goals (e.g. capital or income growt investment policy (e.g. specialization in terms of geographical or economic areas), possible investment pol restrictions and tecniques and instruments or borrowing powers during the management of the investment fund. ісу 16.
-Techniques and instruments of the investment policy .21 Risk profile for the fund 18.
-Method, level and calculation of the remuneration payable to the management company, the custodia bank/depositary or third parties and charged to the investment fund, and reimbursement of costs to the management company, the custodian bank/depositary orthird parties by the investment fund ent 18.
-I. Management fees 2.
+Investment funds managed by the company .
+4 3.
+Management .
+4 Supervisory board 5.
+Other main positions of the members of management and the supervisory board 4 6.
+Share capital .
+4 Remuneration policy 8.
+The management company has transferred the following activities to third parties 5 RT II ESTMENT FUND Name of the investment fund Date of establishment and duration, where limited Office where the fund regulations and the periodic reports may be obtained Distribution restriction ."FATCA" status 4. $Brief \ details \ of \ tax \ regulations \ applicable \ for \ the \ investment \ fund \ which \ are \ of \ significance \ for \ unitholders. \ Notice$ withholding-tax liability for income and capital gains earned by unitholders from the investment fund Cut-off date for accounting and frequency and form of distribution Name of the auditor Type and main characteristics of the units 8.
+Conditions under which the winding up of the investment fund may be resolved, and details of its winding particularly in relation to the unitholders' rights Stock exchanges or markets on which the units are listed or traded Methods and terms of issue and/or sale of units 77.
+Methods and terms for the redemption and payment of units and circumstances under which these may be suspend 40 Calculation of the units' sale, issue, payment and redemption prices Rules for the determination and appropriation of income 15. investment policy (e.g. specialization in terms of geographical or economic areas), possible investment pol restrictions and tecniques and instruments or borrowing powers during the management of the investment fund 16 Techniques and instruments of the investment policy Risk profile for the fund Method, level and calculation of the remuneration payable to the management company, the custodi 10. bank/depositary or third parties and charged to the investment fund, and reimbursement of costs to the management company, the custodian bank/depositary orthird parties by the investment fund 18 I. Management fees 2.
 Other expenses and costs External consultants or investment advisers Measures implemented for payments to the unitholders, repurchasing or redemption of units and distribution information concerning the investment fund 21.
-Further information for the investor 21. l.
-Results to date for the investment fund (where applicable) 36 2.
-Profile of the typical investor for whom the investment fund is designed Economic information: Costs or fees - excluding costs listed under items 9 and 10 - with a breakdown of those paya DΔ by the unitholder and those payable out of the investment fund's asset portfolio STODIAN BANK/DEPOSITARY Identity of the custodian bank/depositary of the UCITS and description of its obligations as well as possible conflic of interest. .41 Description of all custodian functions transferred by the custodian bank/depositary, list of agents and sub-agents and conflicts of interest which may arise from this transfer of tasks 42 3.
-Declaration that the investors will receive, upon request, the most recent version of the information specified in Policy items 1 and 2
+Further information for the investor l.
+Results to date for the investment fund (where applicable) 2.
+Profile of the typical investor for whom the investment fund is designed Economic information: Costs or fees - excluding costs listed under items 9 and 10 - with a breakdown of those payal by the unitholder and those payable out of the investment fund's asset portfolio PA RT III STODIAN BANK/DEPOSITARY 1.
+Identity of the custodian bank/depositary of the UCITS and description of its obligations as well as possible conflic cts of interest 2.
+Description of all custodian functions transferred by the custodian bank/depositary, list of agents and sub-ager and conflicts of interest which may arise from this transfer of tasks 3.
+Declaration that the investors will receive, upon request, the most recent version of the information specified in Po III. items 1 and 2